less/old-lesscss.org/templates/pages/usage.md

 Third Party Tools
 -----------------

-There are a selection of tools available to run in your particular environment and these are documented in the github wiki.
+There are a selection of tools available to run in your particular environment and these are documented in the Github wiki.

 <a href="https://github.com/cloudhead/less.js/wiki/Command-Line-use-of-LESS">Command Line Tools</a>